 It isn’t just Kemp who is trying to restrict a governor’s emergency powers, however.
 At the beginning of the COVID-19 crisis, Kemp was granted broad emergency powers, and as Georgia law allows, unilaterally extended those powers more than once.

 Georgia House Science and Technology Chairman Republican Ed Setzler has proposed another bill that would require the legislature to approve any extension of a governor’s emergency powers.
 Setzler claims that his proposal is not in response to how Kemp used his emergency powers, but due to the potential risks of abuse.

 “The broader issue is what legislative oversight and what legislative involvement there is in the terms of the duration of an emergency power declaration and how legislators might be able to prescribe a more limited scope for a more limited emergency,” Setzler said.

 While COVID-19 has presented a unique and uncertain challenge to leaders, Gov. Kemp has maintained the importance of the freedom to practice one’s religion.
 Cooperation rather than authoritarianism should be a leader’s first response to civil liberties, while enacting the least restrictive measures possible.

 Christians should respond with grace and submit to the authority of government leaders such as Kemp who try to work with churches to help them stay open, as many churches did.

-The Falkirk Center believes that the Church is essential as is our freedom to practice our faith without government infringement.
+The Standing for Freedom Center believes that the Church is essential as is our freedom to practice our faith without government infringement.
 It is encouraging to see that Gov. Kemp believes the same.